 Why Should My Site Be WCAG Certified?

-There are a few reasons that making your website accessible to everyone is so important.
+There are a few reasons why making your website accessible to everyone is so important.
 Not only is it good business to be able to market to all consumers, but having your site WCAG certified is good for SEO as well.
 When the functionality of the website includes the above list of WCAG criteria, there is more information for web crawlers to evaluate and use to rank your site.
 Which is a bonus in addition to being able to market to differently-abled consumers!

 Want to read more about WCAG?
 Click over to the site to read the requirements.